Loading…

 Buy binoculars from Shani.
 Binoculars let you scan buildings and patrol routes before committing to an entry.
 In Red zones with multiple Sentinels, pre-scanning saves more time than the purchase costs.
 Most new players skip this purchase for three to four hours and consistently lose time to preventable contact.

 Squads can split extraction.
 One player can take the group's most valuable items through a Raider Hatch while others continue looting.
 Coordinate who carries what before the extraction timer forces the decision under pressure.
-The best free-to-play co-op games list covers some comparable team-coordination models if you're new to this genre structure.
+For a full breakdown of which materials to keep vs. sell vs. scrap after your runs, see the ARC Raiders loot guide.

 Is ARC Raiders free to play?
 No. Embark Studios originally announced ARC Raiders as free-to-play but changed the model before launch.
 It released October 30, 2025 at $39.99 on Steam, Epic Games Store, PS5, and Xbox Series X/S. A Deluxe Edition with cosmetics costs $59.99.